nautobot/nautobot/nautobot/docs/development/apps/migration/code-updates.md

 ## Update Code Import Locations

 Most changes in code location arise from the merging of the `nautobot.utilities` module into the `nautobot.core` module.
+Note that in most cases, the recommended approach for Jobs and Apps is to import from `nautobot.apps` rather than `nautobot.core` (see below).

 ??? info "Full table of code location changes"
     {data-table user-guide/administration/upgrading/from-v1/tables/v2-code-location-changes.yaml}

+Other than models, most other imports from Nautobot should be imported from `nautobot.apps.*` as described here.

+??? info "Full table of nautobot.app code locations"
+    {data-table user-guide/administration/upgrading/from-v1/tables/v2-code-nautobot-app-location.yaml}

 ## Replace PluginMenuItem with NavMenuItem